fetchai/agents-aea/docs/thermometer.md

 Follow the <a href="../quickstart/#preliminaries">Preliminaries</a> and <a href="../quickstart/#installation">Installation</a> sections from the AEA quick start.

+##Discussion

+The scope of the specific demo is to demonstrate how to create a very simple AEA with the usage of the AEA framework, a Raspberry Pi, and a thermometer sensor.
+The thermometer AEA will read data from the sensor each time a client requests and will deliver to the client upon payment.
+To keep the demo simple we avoided the usage of a database, since this would increase the complexity.
+As a result, the AEA can provide only one reading from the sensor.

+Another step that we avoided is the usage of a smart contract that could store the readings from the sensor.
+As a result, we interact with a ledger only to complete a transaction.

 ### Launch an OEF node
 In a separate terminal, launch a local OEF node (for search and discovery).
 ``` bash